espressif/esp-iot-solution/components/bootloader_support_plus/README.md

    #endif
    ```

 5. Add `bootloader_support_plus` component to your project.
-You can add this component to your project via `idf.py add-dependancy`, e.g.
+You can add this component to your project via `idf.py add-dependency`, e.g.

    ```shell
    idf.py add-dependency "espressif/bootloader_support_plus=*"